wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    1. <strong>Run game days</strong> - Practice incident response game days (simulations) regularly, incorporate lessons learned into  incident management plans, and continuously improve.

-<a target="_blank" href="https://amzn.to/3j8TTXS" title="07 MAY 2020">Security Hub Foundational Security Best Practices</a> automates the <a target="_blank" href="https://aws.amazon.com/blogs/security/top-10-security-items-to-improve-in-your-aws-account/">Top 10 security items to improve in your AWS account</a>

-Amazon GuardDuty senses threats

-Amazon Detective organizes various relationships in a <strong>Graph visualization</strong> to see how events are interconnected.

 <hr />